crccheck/project_runpy/README.rst

 ``ReadableSqlFilter``
 ---------------------

-A logging filter designed to make the ``django.db.backends`` console output more readable.
-This is an alternate to Django Debug Toolbar's SQL panel (which, you should be using too)
+A logging filter designed to make the ``django.db.backends`` output more readable in local dev.
+This is an alternate to Django Debug Toolbar's SQL panel (which, you should be using too) and adds feedback for queries outside HTML.

+Django compatibility: Django < 2.0

 Turns::